ODIM-Project/ODIM/docs/README.md

 # Security logs

-Security logs provides information on the successful and failed user authentication and authorization attempts.
+Security logs provide information on the successful and failed user authentication and authorization attempts.
 The logs are stored in `api.log` and `account_session.log` file in `odimra` logs.
 Each log consists of a priority value, date and time of the log, user account and role details, and the message.

 **Samples**